Who Gets Your Stuff if You Die Without a Will In New Jersey

 Most people assume that if they die without a Will all their assets pass automatically to their surviving spouse and this is not necessarily true!

-If the deceased has no descendents, but is survived by a spouse and at least on parent, then the surviving spouse receives the first 25% of the intestate estate, but not less than $50,000.00 nor more than $200,000.00, plus three-quarters of any balance of the intestate estate.
+If the deceased has no descendants but is survived by a spouse and at least one parent, then the surviving spouse receives the first 25% of the intestate estate, but not less than $50,000.00 nor more than $200,000.00, plus three-quarters of any balance of the intestate estate.
 The surviving parents equally share the remainder.

-If one or more of the deceased’s surviving descendants is not the descendant of the surviving spouse (the surviving spouse is the step-mom or dad), the surviving spouse receives the first 25% of the intestate estate, but not less than $50,000.00 nor more than $200,000.00, plus one-half of the balance of the intestate estate.
+If one or more of the deceased’s surviving descendants are not the descendant of the surviving spouse (the surviving spouse is the stepmom or dad), the surviving spouse receives the first 25% of the intestate estate, but not less than $50,000.00 nor more than $200,000.00, plus one-half of the balance of the intestate estate.
 The remainder passes to the decedent’s descendants.

 If there is no surviving spouse, then the entire intestate estate passes to the decedent’s descendants.

-If there is neither surviving spouse nor descendants, then the intestate estate passes to the parents equally if alive or to the surviving parent.
+Are there neither surviving spouse nor descendants?
+Then the intestate estate passes to the parents equally if alive or to the surviving parent.

-If there is no surviving spouse, descendants or parents then the intestate estate passes to the descendants of the decedent’s parents.
+Are there no surviving spouse, descendants or parents?
+Then the intestate estate passes to the descendants of the decedent’s parents.

-If there is no surviving spouse, descendants, parents or descendants of parents, but the decedent is survived by one or more grandparents, one-half of the intestate estate passes to the decedent’s paternal grandparents equally if both survive, or to the surviving paternal grandparent, or to the descendants of the decedent’s paternal grandparents or either of them if both are deceased, the descendants taking by representation; and the other half passes to the decedent’s maternal relatives in the same manner; but if there is no surviving grandparent, or descendant of a grandparent on either the paternal or the maternal side, the entire estate passes to the decedent’s relatives on the other side in the same manner as the half.
+Is there no surviving spouse, descendants, parents or descendants of parents?
+BUT the decedent is survived by one or more grandparents?
+Then one-half of the intestate estate passes to the decedent’s paternal grandparents equally if both survive.
+OR to the surviving paternal grandparent, or to the descendants of the decedent’s paternal grandparents or either of them if both are deceased, the descendants taking by representation; and the other half passes to the decedent’s maternal relatives in the same manner; but if there is no surviving grandparent or descendant of a grandparent on either the paternal or the maternal side, the entire estate passes to the decedent’s relatives on the other side in the same manner as the half.

 If there is no surviving spouse, descendants, parents, descendant of a parent, or surviving grandparent, but the decedent is survived by one or more descendants of grandparents, the descendants take equally if they are all of the same degree of kinship to the decedent, but if of unequal degree those of more remote degree take by representation.